tjf952/tjf952.github.io/writeups/picoctf2020.md

 }
 ```

-Instead of deciphering it by hand which is definitely easy and possible, you can also write some code to do it for you:
+Instead of deciphering it by hand which is very doable yet tedious, you can also write some code to do it for you:
 ```python
 >>> import re
 >>> file = with open('VaultDoor1.java', 'r').read()